19hours/sg-statutes/Acts/Limited Liability Partnerships Act.md

 (c) the proposed registered office of the limited liability partnership;

-(d) the name, identification (if any), nationality and the usual place of residence of every person who is to be a partner of the limited liability partnership and, where any of these persons is a body corporate, the corporate name, place of incorporation or registration, registration number and registered office of the body corporate to which all notices and communications may be addressed;
+(d) the following information of each individual who is to be a partner of the limited liability partnership:

+(i) full name;

+(ii) identification;

+(iii) nationality; and

+(iv) residential address;

+[Act 35 of 2014 wef 03/01/2016]

+(e) the following information of each body corporate which is to be a partner of the limited liability partnership:

+(i) the corporate name;

+(ii) the place of incorporation or registration;

+(iii) the registration number; and

+(iv) the registered office to which all notices and communications may be addressed;

+[Act 35 of 2014 wef 03/01/2016]

+(ea) the following information of each individual who is to be a manager of the limited liability partnership:

+(i) full name;

+(ii) identification;

+(iii) nationality; and

+(iv) residential address;

+[Act 35 of 2014 wef 03/01/2016]

+(eb) the following information of each body corporate which is to be a manager of the limited liability partnership:

+(i) the corporate name;

+(ii) the place of incorporation or registration;

+(iii) the registration number; and

-(e) the name, identification (if any), nationality and the usual place of residence of every person who is to be a manager of the limited liability partnership and, where any of these persons is a body corporate, the corporate name, place of incorporation or registration, registration number and registered office of the body corporate to which all notices and communications may be addressed; and
+(iv) the registered office to which all notices and communications may be addressed; and

+[Act 35 of 2014 wef 03/01/2016]

 (f) such other information concerning the proposed limited liability partnership as may be prescribed by the Minister.